Trump's immigration crackdown starts to gain traction

 The latest boost came Wednesday when the Supreme Court said he could enact severe restrictions on asylum seekers.

-Trump's opponents, as well as dissenting Supreme Court Justice Sonia Sotomayor, said the change upends decades of tradition in which the US, itself founded by waves of often poor immigrants, has welcomed refugees.
+Trump's opponents, as well as dissenting Supreme Court Justice Sonia Sotomayor, say the change upends decades of tradition in which the US, itself founded by waves of often poor immigrants, has welcomed refugees.

 But Trump, who argues that economic migrants abuse the system with fraudulent asylum claims, went on Twitter to herald the “BIG United States Supreme Court WIN for the Border on Asylum!”